You mean this cutting and self-abuse business out there among students?

 It's $80 million versus $7 billion of the first $21 billion that they got that wasn't even spent on Homeland Security.

-Uh I I just it it it's it's just typical.
+I just, it's just typical.

-It's it the d I'll tell you what, the Department of Homeland Security and these grants to most politicians and elected officials is nothing more than an opportunity to grow government.
+I'll tell you what, the Department of Homeland Security and these grants to most politicians and elected officials is nothing more than an opportunity to grow government.

 It's what the Senate's immigration bill is all about.